dolliars/heyheather/_posts/2019-04-06-building-a-shell-1.md

 containing the text into the line pointer".
 So basically we're just filling what was "empty", which here was `line` and `len`, with the standard input and it's returning the number of characters read.
-If it fails it'll return -1 and this is why we needed to set the type of nread to `ssize_t` because it need to be signed typed, which means it can represent -1.
+If it fails it'll return -1 and this is why we needed to set the type of nread to `ssize_t` because it needs to be signed typed, which means it can represent -1.

 It's amazing to me how much information is packed into just a few lines of code.